Group-8-itd/Group-8-itd.github.io/_posts/2021-11-20-Chup-chup-ke.md

 [Image Source](https://www.bollywoodhungama.com/)

 The image includes a few characters from the film, all with their index finger on their lips, signing to keep quiet.

+Download the audio file for this post: [Audio file](assets/audio/chup-chup-ke.mp3)